 Expected impact of your idea on sustainable development

 Tourism and travel in Uganda remain a major sector, contributing 7.3% of its GDP, 17.9% of total exports and 6.3% of total employment, in 2017.
 The numbers are expected to rise with increased investment.
 However, until now, attractions in Uganda have been specialized, emphasizing on high-income luxury trips to watch wildlife and nature, and adventures such as to the source of the Nile due to the limited choice for the tourists, lack of diverse, unique and authentic cultural products, and poor infrastructure.
 This leads to relatively-low length of stay and spends by tourists.
 Cultural tourism can be a sustainable way of providing socio-economic benefits to rural areas and our target is to transform the ruins and stories in post-war areas into hope and a source of livelihood.
 To track progress, we will record the number of visitors coming to the village every month.
 We expect a 100% rise in visitor numbers after one year.
 Greenhouses can be used to support small-scale farmers secure sustainable livelihoods through increasing access to economic opportunities in the agricultural value chains and increasing resilience to natural disasters related to climate change.
 They can be used to produce food all year through regardless of the seasons.
 There is also enough evidence to show that profits from well-managed greenhouses are enormous.
 We will record the amount of output from the greenhouses and the number of participants.
-We expect a 50% increase in vegetable output from the village after five months from commencement.
+We expect a 50% increase in vegetable output from the village after one year from commencement.
 We also expect areas such as with rocky soils that are unfavourable for farming and had been abandoned by locals, to be utilized after this project.
 Greenhouses can become a good option.
 We will carry out surveys during community meetings to ascertain the number of beneficiaries and assess the impact of the project.

 Plans for implementation and sustainability